 We were performing 5 Gatha Days prayers in our ZAF (Miami/Ft.
 Lauderdale/Boca Raton) for 8 years from 2009 through 2016, and unfortunately, we could not continue after that.
-In August 2015, our very good friend, ArZan Wadia, currently VP FEZANA, requested me to write my recollections of Muktad while growing up in the small village of Tarapur, and then in USA.
+In August 2015, our very good friend, current FEZANA President, ArZan Wadia, at that time VP FEZANA, requested me to write my recollections of Muktad while growing up in the small village of Tarapur, and then in USA.
 These recollections were included in August 15, 2015 Parsi Khabar Blog of ArZan.
-I have decided to repeat these recollections today in this weekly but due to its length, divide it up in two WZSEs #324 and #325.
+I have decided to repeat these recollections today in this weekly but due to its length, divided it up in two WZSEs #377 and #378.
 So, here is the first installment of these recollections and next week we will complete them.
-So, here is the first installment: